 Dr Andrew Pickford

-I am a Reader in Molecular Biophysics and the Operations Director for the newly-established Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
+I am a Professor of Molecular Biophysics and the Operations Director for the Centre for Enzyme Innovation (CEI) at the University of Portsmouth.
 My principal research interest is the relationship between structure, flexibility and function in enzymes that degrade challenging natural and man-made polymers, such as plastics and collagen.

 My expertise covers all aspects of enzyme engineering and analysis, from the recombinant expression of proteins in microbial hosts (e.g. fermentation in Pichia pastoris) and their subsequent purification, through biochemical assays of enzyme activity (e.g. high-throughput assays using fluorogenic substrates) and interactions (e.g. surface plasmon resonance analysis), to characterisation of enzyme structure and dynamics (e.g. by nuclear magnetic resonance (NMR) spectroscopy and small-angle x-ray scattering (SAXS)).
 I have served as a panel member, and most recently as chair, of the Diamond Light Source soft condensed matter beamtime awarding committee, assessing proposals for access to the SAXS and circular dichroism (CD) beamlines.